(813) 482-0355

 • Businesses that serve alcohol.
 Florida's dram shop law can hold businesses that serve or provide alcohol to people who are "habitually addicted" to alcohol or minors liable for resulting DUI or impaired crashes.

-Car accident attorney’s skill and experience - One of the biggest factors in whether you are able to recover all of the money you deserve after a crash is the skill of your car accident compensation lawyer.
+One of the biggest factors in whether you are able to recover all of the money you deserve after a crash is the skill of your car accident compensation lawyer.
 Armando Personal Injury Law has dedicated, aggressive, thorough attorneys ready to handle your car accident claim.
 We hammer away at the insurance companies until they offer you maximum compensation.
-If they do not make you a substantial offer, we are ready to bring them to trial.
+If they do not make you a fair offer, we are ready to bring them to trial.

 Getting your life back on track after a bad car accident is a huge task made even more difficult by the insurance claims process.